feniljain/knowledge-base/life/README.md

 - Approach the game with no preset agendas and you'll probably come away surprised at your overall efforts.
 - If you lose, don't lose the lesson.
 - Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become reality.
+- We are all faced with a series of great opportunities brilliantly disguised as impossible situations.
+- Knowing is not enough, we must apply.
+Willing is not enough, we must do.
+- You take your life in your own hands, and what happens?
+A terrible thing, no one to blame.
+- Everything around you that you call life was made up by people, and you can change it.
+- Whatever you think you can do or believe you can do, begin it.
+Action has magic, grace, and power in it.
+- If they can do it, so can you.
+- Whether you think you can or you think you can't, you are right.
+- It's a helluva start, being able to recognize what makes you happy.
+- It is our choices that show what we truly are, far more than our abilities.
+- The brain is like a muscle.
+When it is in use we feel very good.
+Understanding is joyous.
+- The greatest discovery of all time is that a person can change their future by merely changing their attitude.
+- Simplicity is the ultimate sophistication.
+- The world breaks everyone and afterward many are strong at the broken places.
+- If your heart is in your dream, no request is too extreme.

 ## Books: